ashleydavis/datakit/docs/cli.md

 ```bash
 format-table input-file.json
 ```
-### Reads data from a Yaml file, renders the data to an ascii table on standard output
+### Reads data from a YAML file, renders the data to an ascii table on standard output

 ```bash
 format-table input-file.yaml
 ```
 # format-tree

-Formats JSON data to tree rendered in ascii.
+Formats data to tree rendered in ascii.

 ## Syntax